eduardok/libsmbclient-php/README.md

 Initialize the smbclient state resource.
 Returns `true` on success, `false` on failure.
 Before using the state resource in other functions, it must be initialized.
-Between creating and initializing the resource, you can set certain options for the connection (not implemented yet).
 Workgroup, username and password are optional parameters.
 You can specify any of them as `null` or `false` to indicate that the credential is not available.
 Such might be the case for anonymous or guest access.